mitsuba-renderer/enoki/docs/autodiff.rst

       angle = FloatD(detach(angle) - gradient(angle) * lr)

-Each iteration of the algorithm prints a message of the form.
+Running the above progrma prints a message of the form

 .. code-block:: python